-- 5. For your safety and well-being, immediate medical attention is encouraged.
+- 4) For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important in the case of rape or sexual assault.
-The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement. - To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
-Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.

-- 7. Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
+The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement. - 5) To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
+Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable. - 6) Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent articles that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - 8.
-If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - 10.
-Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - 11.
-If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Christopher Waddle, Title IX Coordinator so that those orders can be observed on campus. - 12.
-Even after the immediate crisis has passed, consider seeking support from the resources listed above. - 13.
-Contact Christopher Waddle, Title IX Coordinator if you need assistance with related concerns on campus, such as no-contact orders or other protective measures.
+It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean sheet to avoid contamination. - 7) If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - 8) Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - 9) Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - 10) If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Christopher Waddle, Title IX Coordinator so that those orders can be observed on campus. - 11) Even after the immediate crisis has passed, consider seeking support from the resources listed above. - 12) Contact Christopher Waddle, Title IX Coordinator if you need assistance with related concerns on campus, such as no-contact orders or other protective measures.
 The Title IX Coordinator (or designee) will also assist in any needed advocacy for students who wish to obtain protective or restraining orders from local authorities.
-The College is able to offer reasonable academic supports, changes to living arrangements, transportation resources or modifications, escorts, no contact orders, counseling services access, and other supports and resources as needed by a victim.
-CCC is also able to offer information about legal assistance, visa/immigration assistance, and student financial aid considerations for victims.
+The Title IX Coordinator works alongside the Title IX Investigator team/conduct officials to ensure that no contact and protection orders are enforced on campus.
+Title IX Coordinator (or designee) completing the preliminary inquiry with a victim provides victims with a CCC handout with information about how to obtain protection orders in the given area.
+The informational resource includes definitions of types of protection orders and steps to follow to obtain a protection order in the local community.
+A list of the information provided is below: - A Domestic Abuse Protection Order is for people who have been in close relationships (relatives, spouses or former spouses, people who have lived or are living together, etc.).
+It is granted